Sulfur vulcanization: Sulfur source

 Ordinary sulfur (octasulfur, or S8) is rarely used, despite its low cost, because it is soluble in the polymer.
 High-temperature vulcanisation with ordinary sulfur leads to rubber supersaturated with S8, upon cooling this migrates to the surface and crystallises as sulfur bloom.
 This can cause problems if multiple layers of rubber are being added to form a composite item, such as a tire.
 Instead, various forms of polymeric sulfur are used, which are insoluble in the uncured rubber.
 It is also possible to replace sulfur with other sulfur-donating compounds, for example accelerants bearing disulfide groups, in what is often termed "efficient vulcanization" (EV).
 Disulfur dichloride may also be used for "cold vulcanization".

 Accelerants

 Accelerants (accelerators) act much like catalysts allowing vulcanization to be performed cooler yet faster and with a more efficient use of sulfur.
-They achieve this by reacting with and breaking the sulfur to form a reactive intermediate, referred to as a sulfurating agent.
+They achieve this by reacting with the sulfur to form a reactive intermediate, referred to as a sulfurating agent.
 This, in turn, reacts with cure sites in the rubber to bring about vulcanization.

 There are two major classes of vulcanization accelerants: primary accelerants and secondary accelerants (also known as ultra accelerants).
 Primary activators date from the use of ammonia in 1881, while secondary accelerants have been developed since around 1920.